wp-plugins/wp-email-template/readme.txt

 == Upgrade Notice ==

+= 1.2.2 =
+Upgrade now for full compatibility with WooCommerce Version 2.3.7 and WordPress version 4.1.1

 = 1.2.1 =
 Upgrade now for 1 Outlook internal padding display bug fix and a social share icon alignment in safari bug fix